 Subtitles and Transcript

-0:11 I would like to tell you about a project which I started about 16 years ago, and it's about making new forms of life.
+0:11 I would like to tell you about a project which I started about 16 years ago.
+It's about making new forms of life.
 And these are made of this kind of tube -- electricity tube, we call it in Holland.
 And we can start a film about that, and we can see a little bit backwards in time.

 0:38 (Video) Narrator: Eventually, these beasts are going to live in herds on the beaches.
 Theo Jansen is working hard on this evolution.

 1:43 Evolution has generated many species.
-This is the Animaris Currens Ventosa.
-(Applause)
+(Music) This is the Animaris Currens Ventosa.
+(Music) (Laughter) (Applause)

-3:19 I could show you this animal.
+3:18 I could show you this animal.
 (Applause) Thank you.
-So, the proportion of the tubes in this animal is very important for the walking.
-There are 11 numbers, which I call the 11 holy numbers.
+(Applause) So, the proportion of the tubes in this animal is very important for the walking.
+There are 11 numbers, which I call The 11 Holy Numbers.
 These are the distances of the tubes which make it walk that way.
 In fact, it's a new invention of the wheel.
 It works the same as a wheel.
-The axis of a wheel is staying on the same level, and this hip is staying on the same level as well.
-In fact, this is better than a wheel, because when you try to drive with your bicycle on the beach, you will notice it's very hard to do.
-And the feet just step over the sand, and the wheel has to touch every piece of the ground in between.
-So, 5,000 years after the invention of the wheel, we have a new wheel.
-And I will show you, in the next video -- can you start it, please? -- that very heavy loads can be moved.
-There's a guy pushing there, behind, but can also walk on the wind very well.
+The axis of a wheel stays on the same level, and this hip is staying on the same level as well.
+In fact, this is better than a wheel, because when you try to drive your bicycle on the beach, you will notice it's very hard to do.
+And the feet just step over the sand, and the wheel has to touch every piece of the ground in-between.
+So 5,000 years after the invention of the wheel, we have a new wheel.
+I will show you, in the next video -- can you start it, please? -- that very heavy loads can be moved.
+There's a guy pushing there, behind, but it can also walk on the wind very well.
 It's 3.2 tons.

-4:50 And this is working on the stored winds in the bottles.
+4:53 This is working on the stored wind in the bottles.
 It has a feeler, where it can feel obstacles and turn around.
-And that stuff, you see, is going to it the other way.
+You see, it's going the other way.

 5:17 Can I have the feeler here?
 OK.
 Good.
 So, they have to survive all the dangers of the beach, and one of the big dangers is the sea.
 This is the sea.
 And it must feel the water of the sea.
-And this is the water feeler.
-And what's very important is this tube.
+And this is the water feeler, and what's very important is this tube.
 It sucks in air normally, but when it swallows water, it feels the resistance of it.
-So imagine that the animal is walking towards the sea.
-As soon as it touches the water, you should hear a sort of sound of running air.
-Yes!
+So, imagine that the animal is walking towards the sea.
+As soon as it touches the water -- you should hear a sound of running air.
+(Sound of running air) Yes!
 So if it doesn't feel, it will be drowned, OK?

 7:12 One of the biggest enemies are the storms.
-This is a part of the nose of the Animaris Percipiere, and when the nose is fixed -- of the animal -- the whole animal is fixed.
+This is a part of the nose of the Animaris Percipiere.
+When the nose of the animal is fixed, the whole animal is fixed.
 So when the storm is coming up, it drives a pin into the ground.
-(Laughter) And the nose is fixed, the whole animal is fixed.
-The wind may turn, but the animal will turn always its nose into the wind.
+(Laughter) Audience member: Wow!
+The nose is fixed, the whole animal is fixed.
+The wind may turn, but the animal will always turn its nose into the wind.
 Now, another couple of years, and these animals will survive on their own.
 I still have to help them a lot.